Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 I’ve also taken this Shibuya ramen tour where I was able to try 6 mini bowls with a local ramen expert, and highly recommend it!

 If you’re after a quick bite, I love and recommend Japanese kombini (convenience stores) or street food.
-My guide to snacks from Japan details the popular and traditional morsels to try, plus exactly where to find them!
+My guide to Japanese snacks details the popular and traditional morsels to try, plus exactly where to find them!

 TIP: Wondering what local food tours are right for you?
 I’ve personally undertaken multiple in Japan and reviewed them in my guide to the best food tours in Tokyo to help you choose.